-When I emailed him to share the good news, he wrote back: “A city like no other city in the world . . .
+So when I emailed him to share the good news, he wrote back: “A city like no other city in the world . . .
 Venezia.
 San Marco square is calling you from afar… come see me.
 It is on the verge of sinking into the lagoon.
 It’s a beautiful place.
 You will find my heart there.”

-1. take a gondola ride down the Grand Canal
+1. Take a gondola ride down the Grand Canal

-2. see the Murano Glass factory
+2. See the Murano Glass factory

-3. visit Piazza San Marco and Saint Mark’s Basilica
+3. Visit Piazza San Marco and Saint Mark’s Basilica

-4. tour Doge’s Palace
+4. Tour Doge’s Palace

-5. visit Burano Island in the lagoon (lace items)
+5. Visit Burano Island in the lagoon (lace items)

-6. visit Lido Island (summer time)
+6. Visit Lido Island

 I procrastinated on booking my lodging until September, as I was completely overwhelmed about where to stay.
 Typically I choose AirBnb residences over hotels to keep my costs down.
 And Venetian hotels are outrageously expensive if you are staying in the San Marco neighborhood.
 For my dates, the average good hotel cost between USD $300-$700 a night.
-Even the AirBnb residences averaged $200 a night in October and I wasn’t certain whether I could manage finding a tiny apartment building on a random street in Venice.
+Even the AirBnb residences averaged $200 a night in October and I wasn’t certain whether I could manage to find a tiny apartment building on a random street in Venice.
 So I finally settled on an older hotel/B&B in a historic building near a Venetian canal in the medieval heart of San Marco.

 This is where things begin to go wrong.
 I arrive jet lagged on a warm Thursday morning.
 I know there are two affordable options to reach Venice.
 I can take a train to Stazione Venezia Santa Lucia (San Lucia’s train station) and then buy a ticket on a vaporetta to get to San Marco.
 Or I can travel directly to Venice by the Alilaguna (the ferry which connects travelers between the Marco Polo Airport and stops in Venice).
 The boat ride takes 70 minute.
 My excitement is growing.